Southport railway station: History

 In July 1897, both the West Lancashire and the Liverpool, Southport and Preston Junction Railways were absorbed into the Lancashire and Yorkshire Railway (L&Y).
 The L&Y had a large terminus at Southport Chapel Street and could see no sense in operating two termini at very close proximity.
 On 1 May 1901, the L&Y completed a remodelling of the approach lines to Southport Central to allow trains to divert onto the Manchester to Southport line and into Southport Chapel Street Station. was closed to passengers, and it became a goods depot, eventually amalgamating with Chapel Street depot.
 It survived intact well into the 1970s.

 In 1904, the line from Liverpool was electrified by the L&YR, which also extended the third rail out as far as on the WLR line to Preston that year and out to in 1909.

-In 1914 the station was enlarged taking in the land to the side of London Street which involved demolishing the former ELR station, the London Street excursion platforms were built about the same time (although called London Street, they were actually platforms belonging to Chapel Street station).
+In 1914, the station was enlarged taking in the land to the side of London Street which involved demolishing the former ELR station, the London Street excursion platforms were built about the same time (although called London Street, they were actually platforms belonging to Chapel Street station).

 The Preston line was closed to passengers on 7 September 1964, although a small section to Hesketh Park station was used for freight until 1967.
 This line had its electric local services to and its through steam services withdrawn on consecutive days immediately before the official closure date - the only such route to suffer that fate during the Beeching-era closures.
 Nowadays, the towns of Southport and Preston are linked only by the (largely dual-carriageway) A565 and A59 roads.

 At its largest, Chapel Street station had eleven regular platforms and two excursion platforms.
-Now six truncated platforms are in use (platforms 1-3 for Liverpool trains & 4-6 for Manchester), the rest having been demolished and the land used for car parking.
-In 1970 the former terminal building was replaced with a shopping centre.
-Platform 7 was originally going to be saved and used as an excursion platform for when mainline specials were to visit the resort, but this failed, and it, too, was demolished along with platforms 8, 9 & 10.
+Now six truncated platforms are in use (1-3 for Liverpool trains and 4-6 for Manchester), the rest having been demolished and the land used for car parking.
+In 1970, the former terminal building was replaced with a shopping centre.
+Platform 7 was originally going to be retained and used for excursions for when main line specials were to visit the resort, but this failed; it, too, was demolished along with platforms 8, 9 and 10.

 Remains of the signal box, carriage & wagon works & substation are still visible today.
 The sidings next to the former South Curve still remain today but are not much used except for if a unit or engine needs turning.

-A new M to Go shop opened in 2007, incorporating a ticket office, and the station itself underwent a £3.5 million renovation project which included a renewed roof, new lighting, glazed screens, floor tiles and toilets, plus a retail unit.
+A new M to Go shop opened in 2007, incorporating a ticket office, and the station itself underwent a £3.5 million renovation project; it included a renewed roof, new lighting, glazed screens, floor tiles and toilets, plus a retail unit.